beccaob/music-trivia/README.md

 2. Underneath your avatar is a button labelled **Fork**, click this.
 3. You should have your own copy now.

+### Features To Implement
+1. Levels - easy, medium & hard levels.to test the user.
+2. Leadboard - Leaderboard using google docs.

 ### Acknowledgements